 - Gimme caps for friends and customers

 - 10% discount to veterans and repeat customers

 - Constant contact annual/monthly

 - Sponsorship in golf tournaments at local golf clubs

 Repair Shop Basic Equipment

 This is only a tickler list of some of the things you’re probably going to want for your business and the more specific items will be at your discretion.
 All these items can be carried in the truck on a mobile business as well as being available in your garage.

 - A TIG welder will handle both the steel and the aluminum frames, and you will need a cutting torch.
 Cracked or broken frames are a fact of life and custom projects will require this equipment.

 - You will need a trailer, and in some cases, you will need a winch to pull a golf cart that has seized bearings or brakes on to the trailer.
 Included in this equipment are the tie-down straps and ramps.
-Your trailer should be capable of carrying a 48-inch to 52-inch wide golf cart with the length of 60-inch to 72-inches.
-If you are not using a mobile service, a truck capable of pulling anywhere from 500 to 1200 lb will be needed.
+Your trailer should be capable of carrying a 48-inch to 52-inch wide golf cart with a length of 60-inch to 72-inches.
+If you are not a mobile repair shop service, a truck capable of pulling anywhere from 500 to 1200 lb will be needed.

 - A full set of standard and metric wrenches will be needed as golf carts come in both standard and metric.